Mark Caguioa: Later career

 Caguioa opened the 2017–18 season by making his 700th triple in a win over the Hotshots, becoming only the 18th player to do so.
 Later into the season, he overtook Freddie Hubalde on the all-time points scored leaderboard.
 Ginebra made the Commissioner's Cup finals that season.
 In Game 1, he scored 11 points in 10 minutes as Ginebra took the first win.
 In Game 3, he had a conference-high 12 points, but Ginebra went down 2–1 in the series.
 Ginebra was able to overcome the series deficit, and Caguioa got his first Commissioner's Cup title.
 On October 5, 2018, against NLEX Road Warriors, he scored 16 points to join the PBA's 10,000 points club.
 He became just the 15th local player to do so.

 During the 2019 season, Caguioa missed a game due to an Achilles injury.
 He then missed several more games due to food poisoning.
 Despite playing in only three games that season, coaches voted him into the 2019 All-Star Game.
 In their quarterfinal series against the Hotshots, he scored 12 points in 13 minutes off the bench to send Ginebra to the semis.
 He then got his first start in a while in the semis against TNT.

 After the team won the 2019 Governors' Cup, Caguioa announced that he would play for one more season.
 However, the 2020 season was delayed and held in a bubble, with no fans watching them in person.
 When he made his season debut against Meralco, he officially marked his 18th season, giving him the record for most seasons played for one team.
 That season, he won his first Philippine Cup in 13 years.

-For the 2021 season, Coach Cone was hopeful that Caguioa would play one more season.
+For the 2021 season, head coach Tim Cone was hopeful that Caguioa would play one more season.
 However, Caguioa wasn't able to play in the 2021 Philippine Cup due to family matters.
 He was set to play in the Governors' Cup, but due to a calf strain days before the conference started, he wasn't able to play.
-On June 2, 2022, Coach Cone announced that Caguioa had retired quietly.
+On June 2, 2022, Cone announced that Caguioa had retired quietly.